trilitech/tezos-developer-docs/src/pages/smart-contracts/smart-contracts-concepts/index.md

 A contract may create an initial single `ticket` with a large amount, for example 1000, transfer it to another contract through a simple contract call, and by doing so, forfeiting any control over it.
 Through multiple split and join operations and passing the resulting `tickets` as parameters to other contracts, we may end up in a situation where hundreds of `tickets` exist, all with the same ticketer and payload, but held by many different contracts.
 If we compute the sum of the amounts of all these `tickets`, it will always be 1000.

 {% callout type="note" title="Differentiating Tickets" %}
 The contract at the origin of the initial `ticket` may, at any time, create another `ticket` with the exact same value, and the amount of its choice.
-After more splits and transfers of this new `ticket`, there would there be no way, at least on-chain, to differentiate `tickets` coming from this newly issued `ticket`, and `tickets` coming from the original one.
+After more splits and transfers of this new `ticket`, there would be no way, at least on-chain, to differentiate `tickets` coming from this newly issued `ticket`, and `tickets` coming from the original one.
  This means it's important to verify the part of the contract that mints `tickets`, before trusting them.
 {% /callout %}